Silly Story – Where the Socks Go

 Keely wiped her eyes, and stuck her head back under the washer.
-Her flashlight pointed at the beady eyes, which were squished back in the corner surrounded by what looked like a giant ball of green dust!
+Her flashlight pointed at the beady eyes, squished back in the corner surrounded by what looked like a giant ball of green dust!
 “What are you doing?
 Who are you?
-And why are you stealing my socks???” asked Keely.
+And why are you stealing my socks???” growled Keely.

 “Don’t hurt me!” said the giant ball of fur with beady eyes.

 “Come out from under there.
 I won’t hurt you, I just want to find out where my socks are going!” said Keely.

 The little eyes looked at her and blinked.
 Finally, he started to crawl out from under the washer.
 “My name is Alfred,” he said.

 “Why, you’re a giant caterpillar!
 And WOW, that’s a lot of feet!” said Kelly as she watched Alfred inch out.
 Two feet, four feet, six feet, eight, ten…. twelve.
 And almost all of Alfred’s feet had a different colored sock on them!